The key decision criteria for your B2B online shop based on Shopware

 Consideration of Incoterms

-Shopware Check: The standard shipping options in Shopware are more B2C-oriented.
-For more complex B2B logistic requirements, extensions or custom developments are necessary.
-Especially the integration with freight logistics often requires custom solutions.
+Shopware check: The standard shipping options in Shopware are more B2C-oriented.
+For more complex B2B logistics requirements, extensions or custom development are necessary.
+In particular, integration with freight logistics often requires specialized development.

 B2B customers expect access to all relevant documents: